 Quaker Businesses in Ireland – 18th and 19th Centuries

 The enormous growth in the size of companies in the 1800s and the first half of the 1900s, and the management and financial resources required, made it increasingly difficult for traditional family businesses to survive.
 Nowadays any of the well known Quaker firms that did survive are part of larger groups no longer connected with Friends.
-The typical Quaker breadwinner is now an employee or self-employed, not unlike 350 years ago.

 Types of Quaker Business in Ireland